 What is Financial Analysis?

-Financial analysis is defined as an assessment of the viability, stability and profitability of a business, sub-business or a project (Source: Wikipedia).
-Financial analysis is used by decision makers to assess the economic and financial situation of a business.
+Financial analysis is defined as an assessment of the viability, stability, and profitability of a business, sub-business or a project (Source: Wikipedia).
+Financial analysis is used by decision-makers to assess the economic and financial situation of business, projects, budgets, and other finance-related entities.
 Financial analysis mostly relies on analyzing and interpreting a variety of financial ratios that make use of information taken from the company’s financial statements.
+Basically, financial analysis is the study of the relationships among the numbers in the financial statements to help users identify the strengths and weaknesses of a business.
+This is why some would also refer to financial analysis as financial statement analysis.

 The Basis: Financial Statements